US Airways plane crashes

-Note: In 1979, Allegheny Airlines changed its name to USAir and in 1997, USAir changed its name to US Airways.
+Notes: In 1979, Allegheny Airlines changed its name to USAir and in 1997, USAir changed its name to US Airways.
 The airline was acquired by America West in 2006.
 The merged airline operated as US Airways until it ceased operations as an independent airline when it was merged with American Airlines in October 2015.

 - 7 June 1971; Allegheny Airlines Convair 580; New Haven, CT: The aircraft crashed about 3/8 of a mile (600 m) short of the runway threshold during landing in reduced visibility.
 Two of the three crew members and 26 of the 28 passengers were killed.